 During the 39-week course, a comprehensive package of support is also in place for the trainees which helps them take on every new challenge they face.
 Indeed, one former trainee said: “This has been my most special and rewarding year to date and I am grateful to Scottish Drugs Forum for not only giving me the opportunity, but being a solid and constant support through it all.”

-The projects have expanded in recent years to new areas across Scotland and this year are inviting applications from people who live in Edinburgh, Fife, Glasgow, North Lanarkshire, East Dunbartonshire, East Ayrshire and The Highlands.
+The projects have expanded in recent years to new areas across Scotland and this year are inviting applications from people who live in Edinburgh, Fife, Glasgow, North Lanarkshire, East Dunbartonshire, East Ayrshire, Scottish Borders and the Highlands.

 Colin Pomeroy, SDF ‘s Senior Development Officer, said: “At SDF, we have been keen to provide as many people as possible the ability to benefit from the life-changing opportunities that both these projects provide.
 As a result, we are delighted that this year we have been able to work with funders and partners to provide trainee positions in seven different regions across the country.

 “Over the years, our experience elsewhere in Scotland has been that above 80% of those graduating from our paid employment programme go on to work in either addiction services or the wider social care services.
 Therefore, the programme not only benefits individuals, but also local services seeking to recruit motivated and skilled workers.”

 Sharon Holloway, Development Manager of Highland Alcohol & Drugs Partnership said: “The Highland Alcohol & Drugs Partnership recognises the challenges faced by individuals who have had experience of drugs and alcohol to access opportunities for employment or further education.
 Stigma remains a significant barrier for many and we are committed to tackling the broader inequalities including improving access to housing and employment.